 Becoming a disaster operations specialist requires attaining the right education and experience.
 Those aspiring to achieve this leadership position in disaster management should consider taking the following steps.

 Step One: Earn a Bachelor’s Degree

-Disaster operations specialists need at a least a bachelor’s degree in either disaster management or a related public service discipline such as public health.
-This degree provides a foundation in disaster preparedness, risk reduction, and emergency planning.
+Disaster operations specialists need at least a bachelor’s degree in either disaster management or a related public service discipline such as public health.
+This degree can provide a foundation in disaster preparedness, risk reduction, and emergency planning.

 Step Two: Earn a Master’s Degree

 Many employers prefer disaster operations specialist candidates with a master’s degree in emergency management.
 The degree offers an in-depth study of strategic planning in disaster response and recovery, critical communications, and vulnerability and risk assessment, along with other key emergency management and concepts.